 President – Sam Ciccarello

-Panel Judge since 2011 with the Telstra Business Awards; Director on the SA Government’s Motor Sport Board, Member, Director Australian Masters Games, Board Member, Special Olympics SA, Whitelion Leadership Advisory Group, Director Australian LeisureCo, Chairman of the St. George Historical and Cultural Committee and former seven year association with the Arts, as Board Director Adelaide Symphony Orchestra and the Adelaide Symphony Orchestra Foundation.
+Sam has extensive leadership experience in senior management, marketing, and major events in the public and business sectors.
+Positions held by Sam include CEO of Adelaide United Football Club, GM of Southern Cross Austereo (SA), Event Director and Chief Operating Officer for the Sydney Olympic Games Organising Committee’s SA operations, Chief Executive Officer of Australian Major Events, CCM Australian Moto GP (Sydney); and Marketing Manager and subsequently, Chief Executive Officer with the Australian Formula One Grand Prix.
+Sam is a Panel Judge since 2011 with the Telstra Business Awards; Director on the SA Government’s Motor Sport Board, Member, Director Australian Masters Games, Board Member, Special Olympics SA, Whitelion Leadership Advisory Group, Director Australian LeisureCo, Chairman of the St. George Historical and Cultural Committee and former seven-year association with the Arts, as Board Director Adelaide Symphony Orchestra and the Adelaide Symphony Orchestra Foundation.

-Is principal of consultancy firm, SMC Management, which provides corporate business advisory services, specialising in organisational performance, change management, strategy, CEO/executive coaching; and negotiation, conflict resolution and facilitation.
+With Strong networks throughout business and government sectors.
+Sam is the principal of consultancy firm, SMC Management, which provides corporate business advisory services, specialising in organisational performance, change management, strategy, CEO/executive coaching, and negotiation, conflict resolution and facilitation.

 Director – Wendy Barry

-Wendy Barry has been a director of FFSA since 2013.
-She is Chair of the Governance Committee and is a member of the Finance Committee of the Football SA.
+Wendy Barry has been a director of Football SA since 2013 and is Chair of the Governance Committee.
 She is a former director of Palliative Council SA and Trustee of Bone Growth Foundation.

 Wendy is a Partner at the law firm, Tindall Gask Bentley, and is an accredited family law specialist and collaborative lawyer.